Decking Calculator estimates how much it costs to build a new deck, including all materials and labor.

-To get an accurate estimate, it's important that you enter all details properly.
-First, enter the size of your project.
+First, enter the size of your deck.
 You can later adjust this.

-Second, enter the number of railing posts.
-This is an important factor can change your estimate by a few hundred dollars.
-In the default settings, we include a deck size of 360 s.f. and 10 posts.
+This is an important factor that can change your total cost at least by a few hundred dollars.
+In the default settings, we include a deck size of 360 sq.ft. and 10 posts.

-If your deck is attached to the house wall, and is sized at 12′ x 30′ (360 s.f.), you will have 3 posts on each 12′ run, and additional 4 posts on the long side (corner posts were included on short sides).
+If your deck is attached to the house wall, and it is 12′ x 30′ (360 sq.ft.), you will have 3 posts on each 12′ run, and additional 4 posts on the long side (corner posts were included on short sides).
 This gives you a total of 10 posts.
 If your deck geometry is different, you may have more or fewer posts.

-It is ideal to keep post span at 6 feet between posts, which is a standard length of railing sections.
-However, you can space them more frequently – for example at 4 or 5 feet apart.
+It is ideal to keep a 6 foot distance between posts, which is a standard length of railing sections.
+You can space them more frequently – for example at 4 or 5 feet apart.
 However, this will result in waste of materials.
 You should not exceed 6 ft. spacing between railing posts, as that can make using your deck unsafe.

-If you are looking to build a deck, chances are that you will need to construct all supporting structures from scratch.
+If you want to build a deck, chances are you will need to construct all the supporting structures from scratch.
 Therefore, most people should choose “Build New Deck + Footings”

 This means that in your estimate you are also including pouring new concrete footings that will support your deck.